 Propane is a great way to heat your mobile home efficiently and reliably.
-Winters can be especially challenging for mobile home owners when a good fuel source isn’t being used, heating elements are not working, or if insulation is inadequate.
-Here we’ll talk about the benefits of using a propane furnace to heat your mobile home along with some tips on how to stay energy efficient and keep costs down without sacrificing on comfort.
+It can be especially challenging for mobile homeowners when a good fuel source isn’t being used, heating elements are not working, or insulation is inadequate.

-Mobile home furnaces are smaller than those used in standard homes, and are stored in an allocated area, usually one of the home’s closets.
+Mobile home furnaces are smaller than those used in traditional homes and are stored in an allocated area, usually one of the home’s closets.
 Consumers can find propane furnaces starting at approximately $650.

-Insulation.
-This is key to any home’s energy efficiency, whether it be a mobile or standard home.
-The most evident signs that your mobile home is not well insulated are high fuel bills; persistent fluctuations of the home’s inside temperature; uninvited pests; and/or that the home’s floors, ceilings or walls feel cold to the touch.
+This is key to any home’s energy efficiency, whether mobile or standard.
+The most evident signs that your mobile home is not well insulated are high fuel bills, persistent fluctuations of the home’s inside temperature, uninvited pests, or that the home’s floors, ceilings, or walls feel cold to the touch.

-Propane, Your One-Fuel Source.
-As for general convenience, flexibility and versatility, with propane there is no need for several fuel sources.
-Propane can power your other high-efficiency appliances like ranges, clothes dryers, water heaters, fireplaces and more – making propane your one-fuel stop.
+As for general convenience, flexibility, and versatility, with propane, there is no need for several fuel sources.
+Propane can power your other high-efficiency appliances like ranges, clothes dryers, water heaters, fireplaces, and more – making propane your one-fuel stop.